Sravya99v/Insights-To-management-in-Consumer-Goods-Domain/README.md

 ## Findings:
-Important Metrics such as Gross Profit, Contribution %, order by overall amount sold, average gross sales, Manufacturing cost etc
+Important Metrics such as Gross Profit, Contribution %, order by overall amount sold, average gross sales, Manufacturing cost etc what are the top 3 products in each division